aoumad/42_webserv/README.md

 - Error handling and appropriate status code responses.

 ## Installation
-- To use our code, go to this link where we have the whole code of HTTP/1.1 server and follow these steps:
+- To use our code, follow with me these steps:

 1 - Clone this repository to your local machine.